Squad Leader

 Serves as a First Cook for Golf Company, 701st BSB, 4th Infantry Brigade Combat Team, 1st Infantry Division, a Forward Support Company of 2-32 Field Artillery Regiment; provides supervision and technical guidance for five Food Service personnel in the preparation and servicing of quality meals in garrison and field environments; requests, receives and accounts for Class I subsistence; responsible for the health, welfare, morale of five Soldiers; responsible for the accountability and maintenance of MTOE equipment worth in excess of $500,000.

-92G Senior Food Operation Sergeant
+Senior Food Operation Sergeant

-accountable for field feeding equipment in excess of $700,000; perform as the shift leader in support of a FORSCOM Consolidated Dining Facility feeding over 2100 Soldiers and DOD cilivains on a daily basis; responsible for planning and scheduling shift, section break down, Warriors training, and NCOPD, maintaining Soldiers files and OJT packets for more than 180 Soldiers in the dining facility.
+Performes duties as the Senior Food Operation Sergeant assigned to a FORSCOM PATRIOT Air Defense Artillery Battalion with a worldwide contingency mission; responsible for the supervision, training and welfare of 5 noncommissioned officers and 30 personnel; accountable for field feeding equipment in excess of $700,000; perform as the shift leader in support of a FORSCOM Consolidated Dining Facility feeding over 2100 Soldiers and DOD cilivains on a daily basis; responsible for planning and scheduling shift, section break down, Warriors training, and NCOPD, maintaining Soldiers files and OJT packets for more than 180 Soldiers in the dining facility.

-Supervises unit, or consolidated food service operations in field or garrison environments.
-Establishes operating and work procedures, inspects dining, storage areas, and dining facility personnel.
-Determines subsistence requirements.
-Requests, recieves, and accounts for subsistence items.
-Implements combat feeding plans.
-Provides technical guidance to lower grade personnel in garrison and field kitchen operations.
+Supervises unit, or consolidated food service operations in field or garrison environments; establishes operating and work procedures; inspects dining, storage areas, and dining facility personnel; determines subsistence requirements; requests, recieves, and accounts for subsistence items; implements combat feeding plans; provides technical guidance to lower grade personnel in garrison and field kitchen operations.

 Major duties.
 The food service specialist supervises or prepares, cooks and serves food in field or garrison food service operations.

 (1) Skill Level 1.
 Performs preliminary food preparation procedures.
 Prepares and/or cooks menu items listed on the production schedule.
-Bakes, fries, braises, boils, simmers, steams and sauté's as prescribed by Army recipes.
+Bakes, fries, braises, boils, simmers, steams and sautes as prescribed by Army recipes.
 Sets up serving lines, garnishes food items, and applies food protection and sanitation measures in field and garrison environments.
 Receives and stores subsistence items.
 Performs general housekeeping duties.
 Operates, maintains, and cleans field kitchen equipment.
 Erects, strikes, and stores all types of field kitchens.
 Performs preventive maintenance on garrison and field kitchen equipment.

 (2) Skill Level 2.
 Performs duties shown in previous skill level and provides technical guidance to lower grade personnel in garrison and field kitchen operations.
 Ensures that proper procedures, temperatures, and time periods are adhered to during food preparation.
 Directs safety, security, and fire prevention procedures.
 Performs limited supervisory and inspection functions including shift supervision